sebastiantoro06/sebastiantoro06/README.md

 </div>

-Hi there! 👋 My name is Sebastian Toro
+Hey there! 👋 My name is Sebastian Toro
 ===============================

 Web Developer
 -------------

+ Hey there!
+I'm a self-taught front-end developer with a passion for creating awesome user experiences.
+I love to work with React, GraphQL, TypeScript, and Tailwind CSS to build responsive and visually appealing web applications.
+With 1 year of experience under my belt, I'm eager to continue growing my skills and collaborating with fun and innovative teams.
+Let's create something amazing together!

 * 🌍  I'm based in Melbourne, Australia
 * ✉️  You can contact me at [sebastiantorourrego@gmail.com](mailto:sebastiantorourrego@gmail.com)